HL7/davinci-pas/input/pagecontent/additionalinfo.md

+§§ainfo-1^payer^exchange:

-§§ainfo-1^payer^exchange:A payer **MAY** request additional information from the provider to support a prior authorization request by responding to the X12 278 Request with an X12 278 Response that includes any of the following:
+A payer **MAY** request additional information from the provider to support a prior authorization request by responding to the X12 278 Request with an X12 278 Response that includes any of the following:

 1. One or more codes in the PWK01 element
 2. One or more of the approved LOINC codes Attachments – LOINC in the HI segment
 3. A single 102089-0 LOINC code in the HI segment to request information via a payer’s specific questionnaire.
 When this option is used, the TRN at the X12 278 header or line level associated with the 102089-0 LOINC code **SHALL** be the DTR context ID used to retrieve the appropriate questionnaire.

 §§

 There are two ways of sending attachments depending on whether it is unsolicited or solicited.
 The following diagram shows the flow: